(Pictured: 100% Bamboo Muslin Squares - Corgi Design)

 To stop body heat escaping from baby’s head and to keep them warm when out and about.
 An essential for the hospital bag (they will want to put a hat on your baby as soon as it is born).

 A newborn baby needs to be changed 10-12 times a day.
 I used disposable nappies size 1 for newborns (size 0 for premature babies).
-For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but money well spent (Eva comes up with a rash if I use anything else).
+For wet wipes I have used lots of different brands and have settled on Water Wipes – expensive but money well spent.
 Water and balls of cotton wool is recommended in the early days when you don’t want to put any chemicals on their delicate skin.
 Cotton wool is also used for wiping their eyes clean with cooled boiled water.

 If you are using disposable nappies it is useful to have at least two places (one in baby’s bedroom and one in your living space) to hygienically dispose of them.
 There are lots of ‘nappy bins’ available on the market, but to be honest any small (lidded) bin with a bin liner will do.
 I used a Tommee Tippee nappy bin with my first but found the refill cassettes a bit of a hassle…